mrschristine.com

 Taste Twenty Trial - 8.
 Lucozade Sport Energy Gel

 Whilst watching Wimbledon this year, Mr C questioned what those tennis players were consuming when they squeezed little gel packets into their mouths.
 I assumed they were some kind of gel thing for top sportspeople, but then I realised they sell them in the supermarket.
 We decided to try some.
 Eww.
 I mean, I wasn’t expecting a sweet treat or anything but this was not good.
 It tasted like medicine, and as a gel it was all gooey and gross.
+I didn’t particularly feel any extra energy but then I wasn’t in the midst of a mammoth tennis game either.

 Our worst year ever, I'm still watching